 The general idea with VWAP is that you can assess the current price of the stock in relation to this benchmark, which will help you determine entry and exit points.
 It can also help you determine whether you want to take an aggressive or more cautious approach toward the trade.

-There are several reasons why VWAP matters.
 Here are some of the benefits it can offer: